louistwiice/py-fastapi-base/readme.md

-# E-commerce Backend site with GraphQL and Django
+# Base project with FastApi and Postgres

 ## Description
 The goal is to have a base project base with FastAPI.
 The project run on docker